-The Elevation Technical Working Group (Elevation TWG) of the Idaho Geospatial Office, State of Idaho and the Idaho Lidar Consortium developed the State of Idaho Lidar Plan in August 2017.
-This plan was reviewed by members of the Elevation TWG in XX, emailed to the Geotech listserv in XX, and approved by Y in XX.
+The Elevation Technical Working Group (Elevation TWG) of the Idaho Geospatial Office, State of Idaho and the Idaho Lidar Consortium (ILC) developed the State of Idaho Lidar Plan in August 2017.
+This plan was reviewed by members of the Elevation TWG and the Geotech listserv in March-April 2018.
+Revisions were made based on feedback in May 2018.
+The plan was approved by the Idaho Geospatial Council -Executive Committee on XXX.